scarlehoff/pyHepGrid/docs/source/monitoring.rst

 Hamilton queues
 ===============

+..
+TODO is this up to date/still relevant?

-- There are multiple queues I suggest using on the HAMILTON cluster:
+There are multiple queues I suggest using on the HAMILTON cluster:

   - par6.q

-      16 cores per node [set warmupthr = 16]\
+    * 16 cores per node [set warmupthr = 16]\
-      No known job \# limit, so you can chain as many nodes as you like to turbocharge warmups\
+    * No known job \# limit, so you can chain as many nodes as you like to
+    * turbocharge warmups\
-      3 day job time limit
+    * 3 day job time limit

   - par7.q

-      24 cores per node [set warmupthr = 24]\
+    * 24 cores per node [set warmupthr = 24]\
-      \# jobs limited to 12, so you can use a maximum of 12\*24 cores at a given time\
+    * \# jobs limited to 12, so you can use a maximum of 12\*24 cores at a given
+    * time\
-      3 day job time limit
+    * 3 day job time limit

   - openmp7.q **NOT RECOMMENDED**

-      58 cores total - this is tiny, so I would recommend par7 or par6\
+    * 58 cores total - this is tiny, so I would recommend par7 or par6\
-      \# jobs limited to 12\
+    * \# jobs limited to 12\
-      No time limit\
+    * No time limit\
-      Often in competition with other jobs, so not great for sockets
+    * Often in competition with other jobs, so not great for sockets

-- Use NNLOJET ludicrous mode if possible - it will have a reasonable speedup when using 16-24 core nodes in warmups
+Use NNLOJET ludicrous mode if possible - it will have a reasonable speedup when using 16-24 core nodes in warmups.

-- Current monitoring info can be found using the ``sfree`` command, which gives the number of cores in use at any given time
+Current monitoring info can be found using the ``sfree`` command, which gives the number of cores in use at any given time.